Education Building, Marshall University

-Jenkins Hall was built in 1937 as a laboratory school for students of Marshall 's teacher preparation program.
+This building was constructed in 1937 and known as Jenkins Hall until 2020.
+The building originally served as a laboratory school where enrollees of the college's teacher preparation program could teach students under the guidance of experienced teachers and their professors.
 The building was named in honor of Confederate General and Cabell County native, Albert Gallatin Jenkins.
+In 2020, the Board of Governors reversed a previous decision and voted unanimously to remove Jenkins' name in the wake of protests around the nation that were a response to the police killing of Goerge Floyd.
 Jenkins Hall was a functioning school for grades kindergarten through 12 until 1970 when it was repurposed to house Marshall University classes and offices.
 Today Jenkins Hall is the third oldest building on campus and houses a Learning Resource Center, a mathematics education laboratory, a science education laboratory, an electronic classroom, and the June Harless Center for Rural Educational Research and Development.

 Albert Gallatin Jenkins was born on November 10, 1830, to Captain William Jenkins and Janetta Jenkins on their plantation in Greenbottom Virginia.
 Prior to settling in Greenbottom, William Jenkins traded wheat from Norfolk for coffee along the coast of Brazil.
 The Jenkins plantation enslaved 51 people in 1850, and while this number was estimated to reach 80 in 1860, records that would provide a precise number and the names of the enslaved have not yet been discovered.
 Captain William Jenkins died from pneumonia on November 17th, 1859, and he left his plantation to his three sons, Thomas, William, and Albert.
 Albert Jenkins inherited a portion of the plantation with the mansion house as well as many of the enslaved persons as his personal property.